TFMV/hatch/README.md

 ## Contributing

 We welcome contributions!
-Hatch is designed to be extensible and community-driven.
+Porter is designed to be extensible and community-driven.

 ### Areas for Contribution
 - **Performance optimizations** and benchmarking